DoubleML/doubleml-for-py/doc/guide/se_confint.rst

 ..
 TODO: Add a documentation of the ``se_reestimate`` option here (especially for DML1 algorithm).

-Boostrap standard errors and joint confidence intervals
+Multiplier bootstrap and joint confidence intervals
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++

 The ``bootstrap()`` method provides an implementation of a multiplier bootstrap for double machine learning models.